RaffaelaCabriolu/MyDoc/jobs/examples.rst

 General blueprint for a jobscript
 ---------------------------------

-You can save the following example to a file (e.g. run.sh) on Stallo.
+You can copy the following example into a file (e.g. run.sh) on the HPC local cluster or in the IDUN system.
 Comment the two ``cp`` commands that are just for illustratory purpose (lines 46 and 55) and change the SBATCH directives where applicable.
 You can then run the script by typing::